jkeam/weather-service-pipeline/README.md

 # Weather Service Pipeline
 This contains all the resources necessary to set up a pipeline that listens to webhook pushes from github.
 In these instructions, the project name is assumed to be `knativetutorial`.
 To change it to your project, double check each `yaml` file and update all references to this project name.
+Also update `mybuildah.yaml` with your quay username and password.

 ## Prerequisite